 The earliest record suggesting it was being used as a chapel comes from the late 13th century, and we know it had fallen out of use by 1625.
 It is used for irregular services today.
 The corners of the building are aligned with the cardinal points of the compass.
 The central column is carved with 17th-century initials.
 There is a hole in this column that appears to have been used by young women to make wishes, for hairpins and dropping pins have been found at the bottom of the hole.

 I've taken the cliff-top path to the chapel as the sun was setting, and the scenery along the coast is simply stunning.

 Square and Compass

-The village pub is the popular Square and Compass, which began as a pair of 18th century cottages.
+The village pub is the popular Square and Compass, which began as a pair of 18th-century cottages.
 Around 1776 the cottages were converted into an alehouse called The Sloop.
 The name changed to the Square and Compass in 1830.
-During the period between the 2 World Wars the pub was a gathering place for artists such as Augustus John.
+During the period between the two World Wars, the pub was a gathering place for artists such as Augustus John.
 One unusual feature is a small museum inside the pub, with displays of local history and a large collection of geological samples including locally discovered fossils.

 About Worth Matravers

 Attraction Type: Village

 Location: On a minor road of the B3069 3 miles west of Swanage